Deformations of representations of fundamental groups of complex varieties: Degenerating VMHS on curves

-It is unique when it exists.
-Pure polarizable VHS are then admissible because of the results of Schmid.
-Also, VMHS of geometric original are shown to be admissible in their paper (\S~5).
-For admissible VMHS, they are then able to construct a MHS on $H^i(X, \mathbb{V})$, again coming from the cohomology of a MHC and defined over $\kk\subset\RR$ if $\mathbb{V}$ is.
+Polarizable VHS are admissible because of the results of Schmid; the relative monodromy filtration is simply the monodromy filtration of $N$.
+Also, VMHS of geometric origin are shown to be admissible in their paper (\S~5).
+For admissible VMHS, they are then able to construct a MHS on $H^i(X, \mathbb{V})$, again coming from a MHC and defined over $\kk\subset\RR$ if $\mathbb{V}$ is.

-Also, since we work on tensor product, we will need to know:
+Since we work on tensor product, we will need to know: